-The DfE has been clear that all statutory guidance that has been published still needs to be followed, unless they have passed emergency amendments.
+The DfE has been clear that all statutory guidance that has been published still needs to be followed unless they have passed emergency amendments.
 Specifically, they have stated that Keeping Children Safe in Education and the statutory guidance on school exclusion needs to be adhered to.
 They have published amendments to admissions regulations meaning that admissions appeals can take place virtually.

-In terms of statutory deadlines, the DfE have published a full list of which reporting and data collection deadlines are cancelled, postponed, or remain.
+In terms of statutory deadlines, the DfE has published a full list of which reporting and data collection deadlines are cancelled, postponed, or remain.
 Review this regularly to keep track of any changes to the returns due.
 Remember, also review your local authority website for information on more localised returns, especially if you are a LA maintained school.

 What’s Changed and What Hasn’t